faizalrf/documentation/Xpand-10.5-ES.md

 protect=1
 ```

-Save the file and exit to shell prompt.
+### Install MariaDB Enterprise

 Now we can directly execute the `yum install` without worrying about the dependencies as follows since we have already set up a local MariaDB Enterprise server repository.

 ```txt
 [shell]$ sudo yum -y install MariaDB-server MariaDB-backup MariaDB-xpand-engine